gvwilson/sdxjs/package-manager/index.md

 <div class="callout" markdown="1">
 ### What research is for

-SAT solvers are like regular expression libraries and random number generators: it is the work of many lifetimes to create ones that are both fast and correct.
+<span i="SAT solver">SAT solvers</span> are like regular expression libraries and random number generators:
+it is the work of many lifetimes to create ones that are both fast and correct.
 A lot of computer science researchers devote their careers to highly-specialized topics like this.
 The debates often seem esoteric to outsiders, and most ideas turn out to be dead ends, but even small improvements in fundamental tools can have a profound impact.

 </div>